France

 France is part of the Schengen area, which is a EU passport-free zone that covers most European countries.
 The Schengen provisions have abolished checks at internal borders, however police checks and temporary border controls in some situations may still apply.

-As Australian citizens, we don’t currently need a visa to travel to any member countries of the Schengen Area so long as our stay doesn’t exceed a maximum of 90 days in any one 180 day period.
-This 90/180 day rule for Schengen countries applies to anyone applying for a Schengen Visa as well as anyone from a country which has the Schengen Area’s visa waiver stay.
-However at the end of 2022, the Schengen visa rules are going to change and ALL non EU citizens will need to apply for a ETIAS visa waiver before travelling to any countries in the Schengen zone.
-The same 90/180 day rule will apply, but everyone that is not an EU citizen and not part of the Schengen zone will need to apply for a Schengen visa.
+As Australian citizens, we don’t need a visa to travel to any member countries of the Schengen Area so long as our stay doesn’t exceed a maximum of 90 days in any one 180 day period.
+This 90/180 day rule for Schengen countries applies to anyone applying for a Schengen Visa as well as anyone from a country which has the Schengen Area’s visa waiver.
+However, as non EU citizens we do need to apply for a ETIAS visa waiver before travelling to any countries in the Schengen zone.
+The ETIAS application fee is 7 euro (as at April 2024).

 Popular areas to visit in France include: